jonegil/gui-with-gio/egg_timer/07_progressbar.md

 ## Feature 2 - State variables

-We touched upon progress, which is a variable that contains state.
+We mentioned `progress`, a variable that contains state.
 Another useful state to track is whether or not the start button has been clicked.
-Since we're boiling eggs, that means tracking if the egg is boiling.
+In our app that means tracking if the egg has started to boil.

 ### Code